Terms & Conditions

 8.2.
 Unless otherwise stated in the Customer Contract, the initial term is 36 months from the Activation Date ("Initial Term").
 The Agreement will automatically renew for 12-month periods (the "Renewal Term") unless terminated by either Party with 3 months' written notice prior to the expiry of the Contract Period.

 8.3.
-Upon termination, the Supplier will cease providing the Service, and the Customer is liable for all fees due until the end of the Contract Period.
+Upon termination, the Customer is liable for all fees due until the end of the Contract Period, upon which the Supplier will cease providing the Service.

 9.1.
-The Supplier shall not be liable for any indirect or consequential losses or damages, including but not limited to loss of profit, revenue, business opportunities, or data.
+The Supplier shall not be liable for any indirect or consequential losses, including but not limited to loss of profit, revenue, business opportunities, or data.

 9.2.
 The Supplier's total liability for any claim related to the Agreement shall be limited to the amount paid by the Customer for the Service in the 12 months preceding the claim.

 10.2.
-The Customer must export and store any data on their own systems before the end of the Contract Period.
+The Supplier's responsibility for storing data ends at the termination of the Agreement.
+The Customer must export and store any data before the end of the Contract Period.

 10.3.
 Upon termination, the Supplier will delete all data within the timeframes specified in the Data Processor Agreement unless otherwise agreed in writing.